-It’s no secret that Amazon is where micropresses and authors rise or fall.
+It’s no secret that Amazon is where micropresses and independent authors rise or fall.

-And while there are certainly, undeniably, legitimate reasons to find fault with Amazon as a corporate entity, the fact remains that their egalitarian, open door policy for all authors, their lack of pretension and self-importance, and their market dominance, single-handily made the micropress revolution possible.
+And while there are certainly undeniable legitimate reasons to find fault with Amazon as a corporate entity, the fact remains that their egalitarian, open door policy for all authors, their lack of pretension and self-importance, and their market dominance, single-handily made the micropress revolution possible.

 There are numerous articles around the web on the importance of generating customer reviews on Amazon (here are two goods ones by Author S Smith and Gwen Whiting).
-There are also many articles on how to go about generating those reviews (the Creative Penn has an nice one on how to get reviews from top Amazon reviewers).
+There are also many articles on how to go about generating those reviews (the Creative Penn has an nice one).
 Additionally, there are numerous forums on Goodreads dedicated to reviews-for-books exchanges (here’s one; here’s another).
-There is also a for-fee service where authors and publishers can pay for access to potential Amazon reviewers called Story Cartel (you can read our review of Story Cartel in our post Publishing: Odds and Ends and Lessons Learned — see #8).
+There is also a for-fee service where authors and publishers can pay for access to potential Amazon reviewers called Story Cartel (you can read my review of Story Cartel in my post Publishing: Odds and Ends and Lessons Learned, see #9, tldr waste of money).

-But even more important than book reviews, are Amazon sales rankings, and unfortunately, very few reviewers are willing to purchase copies of the books they review.
-We are actually the only one we know of who does.
-We won’t review a book unless we purchase it, because we feel the only real way to support our fellow micropresses and authors is by purchasing their books.
+But even more important than book reviews are Amazon sales rankings, and unfortunately, very few reviewers are willing to purchase copies of the books they review.
+Actually, I’m the only one I know of who does.
+I won’t review a book unless I purchase it, because I feel the only real way to support my fellow micropresses and independent authors is by purchasing their books.

 The price most reviewers pay for the books they review are the reviews they write.
 It’s a system that works reasonably well for everyone.
 But because the books are usually distributed as eBooks directly by the authors themselves, they rarely help boost a book’s sales ranking.